owebster/MS2-Welcome-to-Wales/README.md

 ## User Stories
 * As a user, I expect to be able to navigate the site easily an intutively
-* As a user I expect to be able
+* As a user I expect to be able learn something new on the site about a new country that I've not visited before
+* As a user I'd expect to come back to the site for inspirations on what to do in Wales (being able to see differnt activites)
+*

 ## Features
 ### Current: